Whilst the Internet of Things is sometimes over hyped, fundamentally it lets us measure things better. If you measure it, you can manage it.

 We’re now using sensitive changes in accelerometer data to detect good and bad braking and our data confirms the findings of motor insurer IAG, about that Friday feeling.

 We’re using low cost devices we’ve designed that can just be plugged into the diagnostic port of your car.
-It works in pretty much all cars built in the last decade and many as old as 1996 if they were built in the US and in the last few months we’ve tracked 2,000,000 km of data.
+It has passed several tests and works in pretty much all cars built in the last decade, including ISO cars, and many models as old as 1996 if they were built in the US.
+And in the last few months, we’ve tracked 2,000,000 km of data.

 Gofar braking chart